betterwithdata/dnikit/docs/general/support.rst

 PipelineDebugger
 ----------------

-The :class:`PipelineDebugger <dnikit.processors.PipelineDebugger>` can also be a helpful debugging tool.
+The :class:`PipelineDebugger <deepview.processors.PipelineDebugger>` can also be a helpful debugging tool.
 See an example below:

 .. code-block:: python